Picture it: you're scrolling social media waiting for the latest drop of your favorite Carnival troupe's costumes for the upcoming year.

 If we continue to accept that however, we erase groups of people like the fat Black women who exist in our every day lives.

-The challenge to media and tourism entities is not to celebrate only the women who fit into these marginalized groups.
-The challenge here is to eradicate colorism and fat phobia within our own communities by normalizing media that includes them alongside the women who for so long have been centered and celebrated.
+The challenge to media and tourism entities is not to celebrate only the women who fit into these marginalized groups, but to work harder to eradicate colorism and fatphobia within our own communities by normalizing media that includes them alongside the women who for so long have been centered and celebrated.

 Carry on with the horseback riding scenes of white tourists living their best lives on our shores - but maybe consider the fact dark skin Black women travel and go horseback riding too.
 Release the phenomenal carnival costumes modeled by average-sized women - but be sure to consider that fat women will purchase those costumes too and should be able to see what they look like on their bodies like everyone else can.